openhab/openhab-addons/bundles/org.openhab.binding.icloud/README.md

 A device is identified by the device ID provided by Apple.
 If a device is removed or disconnects from the account the respective openHAB device Thing status will change to `OFFLINE`.

+In addition the name set on the device (see iPhone > Settings > General > About > Name) needs to be provided as the `owner` of this device thing.

 All Things are updated according to the configured refresh time of their shared account Bridge.
 You may force an update by sending the `REFRESH` command to any channel of the Bridge Things.
 However this `REFRESH` command will not request data directly from the phone, but it will only make a query to the server.